 However, while that story was, indeed, true, do note that those circumstances only pushed Pitino ahead of Brown.
-There was another candidate who the Knicks wanted over both Pitino and Brown, and it was only when negotiations broke down that the Knicks moved to their Plan B (which, due to the circumstances detailed in the previous Unsung Knick History installment, was Pitino instead of Brown).
+There was another candidate who the Knicks wanted over both Pitino and Brown, and it was only when negotiations broke down with that candidate that the Knicks moved to their Plan B (which, due to the circumstances detailed in the previous Unsung Knick History installment, was Pitino instead of Brown).

-So come find out how close the Knicks came to changing not only their coaching situation for years, but also how the Boston Celtics’ coaching situation for years, as well.
+So come find out how close the Knicks came to changing not only their coaching situation for years, but also the Boston Celtics’ coaching situation for years, as well.

 The coaching landscape in the National Basketball Situation (NBA) in the spring of 1987 was very similar to the coaching landscape in the NBA in the spring of 2010 (and heck, the coaching landscape of the National Football League every single year), which is that the hottest coaching commodity was an acclaimed assistant coach for a successful NBA team.
 In 2010, the hottest coach on the market was Tom Thibodeau, the assistant coach and defensive maven on the Boston Celtics, who he had been an assistant for when they won an NBA title and were just coming off of another NBA Finals appearance (albeit a loss).
 Well, in 1987, the hottest coach on the market was Jimmie Rodgers, the assistant coach and defensive maven on the Boston Celtics, who he had been an assistant for when they won three NBA titles and were just coming off another NBA Finals appearance (albeit a loss).

 Rodgers (as a quick aside, if your kid’s name is James and his last name is Rodgers, why call him Jimmy?
 I know it is not spelled exactly the same as Jimmie Rodgers, but it is close enough!) had a long-term connection with coach Bill Fitch.
 Fitch recruited Rodgers away from the University of Iowa (where he was an assistant) to become his assistant at the University of North Dakota.
 While there, they coached a young Phil Jackson from 1964-1967.
 Jackson and Rodgers became close and have remained so to this day.
 When Fitch became the coach of the new NBA expansion team, the Cleveland Cavaliers, in 1970, he brought Rodgers over to be his assistant the next season.
 When Fitch became the head coach of the Boston Celtics in 1979, he brought Rodgers with him.
-Fitch kept current Celtics assistant coach (and former Celtics playing great) K.C.
+Fitch kept then-current Celtics assistant coach (and former Celtics playing great) K.C.
 Jones on staff.

 After winning one title in 1981, Fitch was pushed out following the 1982-83 season, succeeded by Jones.
 Jones kept fellow assistants Rodgers and Chris Ford on staff.
 Jones is an interesting study in head coaching.
 He was your prototypical delegator.
 During his first tenure as a head coach for the Capitol (then Washington) Bullets, Jones drew a great deal of negative attention during the 1975 NBA Finals when CBS decided to do “inside the huddle” camera shots, and when they did so, they captured Jones crouching silently while assistant coach Bernie Bickerstaff diagrammed the plays and certainly appeared to be the “real” coach of the Bullets.
 That reputation stuck with Jones while he was leading the Celtics to two NBA titles during the 1980s, that he leaned heavily on Rodgers for technical stuff (diagramming plays, watching video, etc.) and Chris Ford for direct player interaction (Ford had played with a lot of the then-current Celtics, so he could be buddy-buddy with them).
 Jones was the overseer of it all.
 This reputation stuck with Jones once he had little success as the head coach of the Seattle Supersonics in the early 1990s, and he has not received an NBA head coaching job since, despite having two titles as a coach.

 In any event, at the time that the Knicks were looking for a new coach, Rodgers definitely had the reputation as “the guy behind the guy.”
 The Chicago Bulls, who finished the 1986-87 season as 40-42, showed some interest but ultimately decided to stick with their current head coach Doug Collins.
 The Knicks, however, were a lot more interested.
 So interested that they approached the Boston Celtics for permission to offer Rodgers the job.
-However, as it turned out, Rodgers’ reputation as “the guy behind the guy” was true in Boston, as well, as they suddenly were quite protective of their assistant coach (who they had in previous years allowed to interview for head coaching jobs).
+However, as it turned out, Rodgers’ reputation as “the guy behind the guy” was true in Boston, as well, so they suddenly were quite protective of their assistant coach (who they had in previous years allowed to interview for head coaching jobs).
 Alan Cohen, vice chairman of the Boston Celtics, said about Rodgers, “The Celtics do not view Jimmy merely as an assistant coach.
 When he held that title only, we allowed him to discuss coaching openings with the Nets and other teams without any thoughts of seeking compensation.
 But since then, he has become our player personnel director, and we consider him as a member of our executive committee.”
 While that was true (that Rodgers had recently been named player personnel director), it also definitely sounds like a bit of a line.